akdasa-studios/shlokas/README.md

 ## Get involved
 If you'd like to help develop the project, here's a list of links to get you started:

-1. [Good first issues](https://github.com/akdasa-studios/shlokas/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) – list of simple issues any developer could start from.
+1. [Good first issues](https://github.com/akdasa-studios/shlokas/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) – a list of simple issues any developer could start from.
 2. [Roadmap](https://github.com/orgs/akdasa-studios/projects/1/views/7) - list of tasks we are working on.